Types of Degrees Engineering-Related Technologies Majors Are Getting

 Students from other countries are interested in Engineering-Related Tech, too.
 About 3.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 Salaries According to BLS

-Average salaries range from $47,690 to $66,440 (25th to 75th percentile) for careers related to engineering-related tech.
+Engineering-Related Tech majors often go into careers where salaries can range from $47,690 to $66,440 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.